What will it cost to Enrol?

 All fees are payable upon enrolment.
 Your enrolment is not valid until all fees have been paid or a Payment Plan has been entered into.

-Please see 2017 AIFL Course Fees for all AIFL Course related fees.
+Please see for 2018 Website Fees – V2.0 all AIFL Course related fees.

 Eligibility for Government Subsidised Training